Statiko-dev/statiko.dev/content/en/docs/Set Up/5-configuring-nodes.md

     # Automatically re-generate DH parameters after a specified number of days
     # When this is 0, DH parameters are not automatically re-generated at certain intervals; however, the cluster will still generate cluster-specific parameters when first started
     # Defaults to 120 (days) if not set
+    # Can also be passed with environmental variable TLS_DHPARAMS_MAX_AGE
     maxAge: 120
     # Number of bits for the generated DH parameters
     # Must be 1024, 2048 or 4096.
 Using 1024 bits is strongly discouraged
     # Defaults to 4096 if not set
+    # Can also be passed with environmental variable TLS_DHPARAMS_BITS
     bits: 4096

 # Node name